 What’s the best time of day to visit – breakfast, lunch or dinner?

 Lentil is always ready to serve customers all the time, breakfast, lunch and dinner, however it is up to the customer as to what they prefer.
-Our breakfast and dinner is a la carte with fresh and seasonal fruits and vegetables and lunch is a buffet with six different dishes each day.
+Our breakfast and dinner are a la carte with fresh and seasonal fruits and vegetables and lunch is a buffet with six different dishes each day.

 You source some of your ingredients from a veggie patch at the back of the Convent site and you use fresh herbs from its heritage gardens.
 How does this influence your menu?